openstack/project-team-guide/doc/source/ptl.rst

 --------------

 #.
 Decide if your team will hold a team meeting at the PTG, and communicate
     with the events organizers.
-An email is sent out beforehand by the Foundation - keep an eye out.
+An email is sent out beforehand by OSF staff directly to PTLs- keep an eye out.

 #.
 If your team gathers at the PTG, create an etherpad to dynamically build
     the room agenda, and list it on the event wiki page.